dcodner24/README-Generator/README.md

 >There are no test cases written for this application.

 ## License
 <a name="licence"></a>

-This software is licensed under the
-MIT License, for further information or to read the documentation, visit (https://opensource.org/licenses/MIT).
+>This software is licensed under the MIT License, for further information or to read the documentation, visit (https://opensource.org/licenses/MIT).

+## Credits
+<a name="credits"></a>

+>Credit to Brandon Knight for the idea to use switch cases for this project, check out his GitHub for more: https://github.com/blksmk8483

 ## Questions
-<a name="ques"></a>
+<a name="questions"></a>

-If you have any questions please check the issue for the associated repo at my github account: dcodner24
+>If you have any questions please check the issue for the associated repo at my github account: dcodner24

-For any additional questions, feel free to contact me at my work email: dccodner24@gmail.com
+>For any additional questions, feel free to contact me at my work email: dccodner24@gmail.com